veeral-patel/awesome-risk-quantification/README.md

 ## Talks

 - [Quantifying Risk](https://www.infoq.com/presentations/risk-quantification-netflix/) by Markus De Shon (2020) - walks through the process of measuring risk, from identifying threats and assets to guessing frequency and magnitude (in terms of money)
 - [Forecasting, Browsers, and “In The Wild” Exploitation](https://www.youtube.com/watch?v=vzcmzj-JuWk) by Ryan McGeehan (2019) - Ryan forecasts the probability of a Chrome zero day being exploited in the wild in a certain month

+## Related Subjects

+- [Failure mode and effects analysis (FMEA)](https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis) - methodology for identifying the failure modes in a system